OryxProject/oryx/src/site/markdown/docs/index.md

 That's all!

-## Trying the ALS Example
+### Trying the ALS Example

 If you've used the configuration above, you are running an instance of the ALS-based recommender application.

-Obtain the [http://grouplens.org/datasets/movielens/](GroupLens 100k) data set and find the `u.data` file within.
+Obtain the [GroupLens 100K](http://grouplens.org/datasets/movielens/) data set and find the `u.data` file within.
 This needs to be converted to csv:

 ```bash
 tr '\t' ',' < u.data > data.csv
 ```

-You may wish to monitor the content of the input and update topic while it is in action.
-[[Cluster-Setup]] explains how to tail topics with `kafka-console-consumer`.
-The topics are named `OryxInput` and `OryxUpdate` by default.

 Push the input to a Serving Layer, with a local command line tool like `curl`: